paulpeters144/az-func-api/README.md

 ## API Framework for Azure Functions

-`az-func-api` is a lightweight and flexible API framework designed to simplify the development of serverless applications on Azure Functions.
+`az-func-api` is a lightweight and flexible API framework designed to simplify the development of serverless applications in Azure Functions.
 It provides an easy-to-use routing system, middleware support, and hooks for pre- and post-processing requests.

 ## Features